enioka-Haute-Couture/enioka_scan/docs/quickstart.md

-This creates an activity with a very simple layout, which displays status messages from the scanners as well as scanning results and some utility buttons: triggers for the scanner, a toggle for illumination, and a beep trigger.
+This creates an activity with a very simple layout, which displays status messages from the scanners as well as scanning results and some utility buttons: triggers for the scanner, a toggle for illumination, a beep trigger, a trigger to the camera scanner and a trigger to show scanner logs.

 If the camera scanner SDK is included (`com.enioka.scanner.sdk.camera`), the default camera layout and view will also be available inside the activity.